 The YMCA has responded to several crises in the 2000s — the attacks on the World Trade Center and Pentagon (Sept.
-11, 2001), the Pacific Rim Tsunami (2004), Hurricane Katrina (2005) and the earthquake in Haiti (2010).
+11, 2001), the Pacific Rim Tsunami (2004), Hurricane Katrina (2005), the earthquake in Haiti (2010) and the COVID-19 pandemic (2020).
 Through our fundraising and rebuilding efforts, we were able to rekindle hope in affected communities, particularly among young people.

-On Saturday, June 2, 2001, 1,200 YMCAs hosted World’s Largest Run™ events from Maine to Hawaii, in the country’s first synchronized run/walk across all U.S. time zones.
-The event celebrated the 150th anniversary of the Y in the U.S. and highlighted the importance of physical activity for kids and parents.
+On Saturday, June 2, 2001, 1,200 YMCAs hosted World’s Largest Run™ events from Maine to Hawaii in the country’s first synchronized run/walk across all U.S. time zones.
+The event celebrated the 150th anniversary of the Y in the U.S. and highlighted the importance of physical activity for kids and families.
 Over 15,000 volunteers and 54,000 kids and adults participated, with proceeds benefiting local YMCA programs.

 In 2002, YMCA of the USA created the National Diversity Initiative to support the YMCA mission to value the diversity of all people within Ys and the communities they serve.